Yagisanatode/new_file_creator/README.md

 .. module:: New File
    :synopsis: Sometimes you want a little more control over your source file and where you want to save it
               rather than use something like tkFileDialog where the user has the choice over the location.
-             The new_file modlue allows you to direct to the location of the template file, choose the file name and select the directory it is in.
-It also allows you to quickly save child fils with the same file name.
+             The new_file module allows you to direct to the location of the template file, choose the file name and select the directory it is in.
+It also allows you to quickly save child fills with the same file name.
 .. moduleauthor:: Scott Donald